wynzip/lab4FEtentative/README.md

+# Risk Management Lab FE

-Hello, this is the project 4 of my group for the Financial Engineering course.
+Hello, this is the project 4 for the Financial Engineering course at Politecnico di Milano.
+It was developed by Sara Cupini, Francesco Panichi and Davide Pagani.

-In the project we use a toy dataset of temporal evolution of some european stocks.
+In the project we use a toy dataset of temporal evolution of some European stocks.

 We compute the risk management measures of Value at Risk and Expected Shortfall using various techniques: variance-covariance method assuming Gaussian returns, (weighted) Historical Simulation, Bootstrap, Principal Component Analysis,